-If you're unsure of what type of soil you've got, dig up a sample and take it in to the nursery with you.
+If you're unsure of what type of soil you've got, dig up a sample and take it to your local Bunnings nursery.